Ecommerce Fulfilment Guide

 The more shipping destinations your inventory is already close to, the more orders will ship to Zone 1, 2, or 3 instead of more expensive, farther away zones like 6, 7, and 8.
 This also helps you meet consumer expectations and make lifelong customers: 38% of customers say they’ll never shop with a retailer again following a negative delivery experience, making it all the more important to provide fast, inexpensive shipping every time.

-Myth: Warehousing and ecommerce fulfilment centres are the same thing
+Myth: Warehousing and ecommerce fulfilment centers are the same thing

 If your products are selling fast, a fulfilment centre can store them and get them shipped out quickly.
 Fulfilment companies charge a separate storage fee for each item and more expensive than a storage-only centre, which can quickly add up if your products just end up sitting around.